JUNE 2025

-Life has changed a lot over the past 20 years; Rob Smith: a Life in Minerals, Part 3 – Mineral Shows; Famous Mineral Producing Regions Part 7 – Russia by Peter Rosewarne; this Month’s Curiosity is yellow smithsonite; and read also Duncan Miller’s faceting article “Just for Fun”.
+Rob Smith: a Life in Minerals, Part 4 – Mineral Dealers and Collectors by Peter Rosewarne; Mineral Producing Regions Part 8 – America by Peter Rosewarne; and this Month’s Curiosity is a very rare combo specimen.

 Rob Smith: a Life in Minerals, Part 2 – Field Collecting; Famous Mineral Producing Regions Part 6: Madagascar by Peter Rosewarne; A Simple Guide to Quartz – Colours and Habits by Jo Wicht; Time, Time and Again by Duncan Miller; and this month’s Curiosity is Coconut Geodes.